 “ALTG” doesn’t have a traditional solo in it, but I still opted to use the Tele through the Angry Charlie side of the Sweet Tea.
 I did the same thing for the harmonizing guitar part that occurs during the bridge of the song through the outro.
 Those harmonizing parts are one of my favorite moments on the EP.

-The old bass line would play something that went more with the old second guitar part, but as that part had been relegated to more of a background piece, having a walking part to match it no longer felt or sounded right and needed to change.
+The old bass line would play something that went more with the old second guitar part, but as that part was first relegated to a background guitar and has since been cut, having a walking part to match it no longer felt or sounded right and needed to change.
 Both the change to the bass and second guitar are relatively minor and didn’t affect the arrangement, but I think it helped tighten the song up.

 Those are examples of the kind of minor tweaks I do to a song as I record and listen to it.
 Most of the songs on this EP have benefited from years of practice, recording, and tweaking to push in new directions as I’ve learned new tricks.
 I might not have that luxury with my next project, but I’ll be working on music more frequently than I have been over the years in addition to playing on Lo-Fi Nice Try’s songs.
 Hopefully that combination will keep my ears and imagination fresh.